RadiantCuriosity/shellrunner/README.md

 offering both synchronous and asynchronous execution, job management, and statistics tracking.

-This project includes a command-line client in Go and a client library in Common Lisp for interacting with the server.
+This project includes a command-line client in Go for interacting with the server.

 ## Features